 Depending on where you are in the world, this may look different for you than it does for someone else.
 Where I’m at, that looks like walking around my neighborhood streets.
 For someone in Europe, that may look like literally just sitting on your balcony or in your backyard.
 Or it might look like being able to get out and hike.

 Make sure to follow local regulations for this.
 If you need more tips on how to get outside right now, read through my blog post on the topic.

 You know how you always say you don’t have time?
 Well here is your time!

 There are so many different activities we can do indoors.
 Personally, I draw and paint.
 I haven’t had time in years to really devote to my art because I’m always working or traveling.
-But drawing and painting helps me so much.
+But drawing and painting help me so much.
 It helps me fuel my creative energy and it’s a huge stress relief.
 During my parents divorced when I was in high school and early on in college, I spent every free minute when I didn’t have homework working out and painting.
 It helped me channel my stress and work through what I was going through inside.